robertmand/FAIR-DaSH/_episodes/ep5.md

 Based on [how to FAIR](https://howtofair.dk/how-to-fair/persistent-identifiers/), there are many resources that can help you find databases to assign PIDs to your data.
 One of these resources is [FAIR sharing](https://fairsharing.org), providing a list of databases grouped by domains and organisations.

-## The Structure of persistent identifiers
+## The structure of persistent identifiers

 To ensure that a PID is globally unique, commonly it is supplied as a unique URL.
 For the case of a record in a biological database, the use of a URL ensures that the database record ID is united with the database name.
 This protects the uniqueness of the PID from any future scenario where a different database uses the same database record ID for a different dataset.
 Since the database name is used as part of the PID (commonly known as the namespace), both this and the record identifier need to be persistent.
 If a database changes its name, it must keep the original namespace operational.